MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/policy-settings.md

 The settings are categorized and presented in alphabetical order to facilitate navigation and configuration.

-1. **Taskbar layout**: settings to control the taskbar appearance and its behavior
+1. **Taskbar layout**: settings to control the taskbar layout and appearance
-1. **Taskbar behaviors**: settings to control users' allowed actions on the taskbar
+1. **Taskbar behaviors**: settings to control the taskbar behaviors and the users' allowed actions

 Select one of the tabs to see the list of available settings: